Cromwell Road, SW7

 * The Europe 1600–1815 galleries, to the left as you enter, were recently renovated to be bright, rich, and instructive.
-They’re crammed with 1,100 precious objects including 300-year-old furniture, eighteenth-century court clothing that looks like it was made yesterday, and even an entire bedchamber from the 1600s.
-Stream the audio guide from vam.ac.uk/europeaudio (there’s free Wi-Fi).
+They’re crammed with 1,100 precious objects including 300-year-old furniture, 18th-century court clothing that looks like it was made yesterday, and even an entire bedchamber from the 1600s.
+Stream the audio guide from www.vam.ac.uk/europeaudio (there’s free Wi-Fi).

 * Tipu Sultan of India hated imperialists.
-So, in the 1790s he commissioned an automaton of a tiger devouring one.
-A crank on Tippoo’s Tiger (room 41) activates a clockwork that makes an Englishman’s hand flail and an organ makes his gaping mouth moan.
-In the end, Tipu was killed by Europeans and the English got his Tiger after all.
-It has been a crowd favorite since 1808, when it was part of the East India Company’s trophy museum.
+So, in the 1790s he commissioned an automaton of a tiger sinking its fangs into one.
+A crank on Tippoo’s Tiger (room 41) activates a clockwork that makes an Englishman’s hand flail while a hidden keyboard plays a death knell.
+To no avail; in the end, Tipu was killed by Europeans and the English brought this home.
+It has been a favorite since 1808, when it was part of the East India Company’s trophy museum.

 * The Great Bed of Ware (room 57), a 10-by-11-foot four-poster of carved oak that dates to about 1590, was once a tourist attraction at a country inn, renowned enough for Shakespeare to mention it in Twelfth Night: “big enough for the bed of Ware.”
 As you admire it, consider that in those days, bed canopies were installed to protect sleepers from insects that might tumble out of their thatched roofs and into their mouths.
 Canopied beds, a mark of luxury today, were a sign of a humbler home.
 Nearby is James II’s silver-embroidered wedding suit (1673, room 56).

-* The Hereford Screen (1862, Ironworks balcony) is a liturgical riot by Gilbert Scott, the architect of the “Eros” and the St Pancras Renaissance (p. ###).
-It took 38 conservators 13 months to restore the 8-ton choir screen to its full golden, brassy, painted, Gothic glory.
+* The Hereford Screen (1862, Ironworks balcony) is a liturgical riot by Gilbert Scott, the architect of the “Eros” and the St Pancras Renaissance.
+It took 38 conservators 13 months to restore the 8-ton choir screen to its full golden, brassy, painted Gothic Revival glory.

-* The Gilbert Collection (rooms 70–73) of impossibly fine jewel boxes, cameos, silver, and mosaics amassed by a rich enthusiast who originally gave them to LACMA in California, where he made his fortune.
+* The Gilbert Collection (rooms 70–73) of impossibly fine jewel boxes, cameos, silver, and mosaics was amassed by a rich enthusiast who originally gave them to LACMA in California, where he made his fortune.
 But in a museum-world scandal, he stripped them from it for not showing the whole collection at once.
-Despite that slap in the face, the V&A still displays only highlights and the galleries may be closed.
+Despite that slap in the face, the V&A still displays only highlights, which must chafe LACMA.

-Questions about what you’re seeing will be referred to the Info Desk, which in turn may be referred to a search on a computer screen, possibly your own.
+Questions about what you’re seeing will be referred to the Info Desk, which in turn may be referred to a search on the public website.
 Such is the sad reality of today’s heavily touristed museum.
-That’s why planning pays off: Download a map and you’ll save £1, and download its free app to see what hot-ticket exhibitions are coming, many of them on topics that pander to a wide paying audience (historic underwear, David Bowie) or blatantly influenced by sponsors.
-(The big one in early 2017 is on the late 1960s; £16.)
-Free 1-hour introductory tours are given at 10:30am, 12:30pm, 1:30pm, and 3:30pm, with one for the Medieval and Renaissance galleries at 11:30am and another for the British galleries at 2:30pm.
-Kids can borrow delightful “Back-Packs” at a dedicated Families Desk in the Learning Centre, which contain activity sets that engage them in some of the museum’s most eye-catching holdings.
+That’s why planning pays off: Download a map and you’ll save £2, and download its free app to see what hot-ticket exhibitions are coming, many of them on topics that pander to a wide paying audience (David Bowie, Pink Floyd) or are blatantly influenced by sponsors (historic underwear). £20 is a typical upcharge for an exhibition here.
+Free 1-hr. introductory tours are given at 10:30am, and 12:30, 1:30, and 3:30pm, with one for the Medieval and Renaissance galleries at 11:30am and another for the British galleries at 2:30pm.
+Kids can borrow delightful “Back-Packs” at the Sackler Centre Reception, which contain activity sets that engage them in some of the museum’s most eye-catching holdings.
 More goodies for kids are listed at www.vam.ac.uk/families and exhibited at the Museum of Childhood.
-Even the cafe is gorgeous; have a coffee in the Gamble Room (1865–1878), a visual feast in ceramic tile and enameled iron.
-Also visit the V&A’s western exterior.
-Scarred during the Blitz, the stonework was left unrepaired as a memorial.
+Even the cafe (the world’s first museum restaurant) is gorgeous; have a coffee in the extraordinary Gamble Room (1865–1878), a visual feast in ceramic tile and enameled iron.
+Also visit the V&A’s western exterior; scarred during the Blitz, the stonework was left unrepaired as a memorial.